-This sheet is about exposure to the Zika virus in pregnancy or while breastfeeding.
+This sheet is about having Zika virus in pregnancy or while breastfeeding.
 This information is based on published research studies.
 It should not take the place of medical care and advice from your healthcare provider.

 What is Zika?
 How do people get it?

 Zika is a virus that is usually spread by infected mosquitoes.
 Not all mosquitoes carry the Zika virus, and not every person bitten by an infected mosquito will get Zika.
-Other ways people can get Zika include sexual contact with an infected partner (vaginal, anal, or oral sex, or sharing of sex toys), and through blood to blood contact with infected blood (from transfusions, needle sticks, or sharing needles with an infected person).
-A person who is pregnant and has Zika can also pass the infection to their fetus during pregnancy.
+Other ways people can get Zika include sexual contact with an infected partner (vaginal, anal, or oral sex, or sharing of sex toys), and through contact with infected blood (from transfusions, needle sticks, or sharing needles with an infected person).
+During pregnancy, Zika can pass from the pregnant woman to the fetus.
+When this happens, there is an increased chance of serious birth defects and developmental problems.

-Four out of 5 people who have Zika virus do not have symptoms.
+Four out of 5 people (80%) who have Zika virus do not have symptoms.
 Those who do have symptoms usually have a mild flu-like illness with fever, rash, headache, joint and/or muscle pain, and conjunctivitis (“pink eye”).
 Symptoms can begin 3-7 days after being infected and can last for several days to a week.
-The symptoms of Zika can be treated, but there is no cure or vaccine for Zika.
-Even if an infected person treats their symptoms, or if they do not have symptoms, they can still pass the virus to others through sex or to a fetus.
+There is no cure or vaccine for Zika.
+The symptoms of Zika can be treated, but treatment does not prevent the virus from spreading.
+Even if an infected person has no symptoms, they can still pass the virus to others through sex or to a fetus during pregnancy.

 How can I protect myself from Zika virus during travel?

-Prevent mosquito bites during and after travel by using insect repellent and taking other steps recommended by the Centers for Disease Control and Prevention (CDC) at https://www.cdc.gov/mosquitoes/prevention/preventing-mosquito-bites-while-traveling.html.
+Prevent mosquito bites during and after travel by using insect repellent and taking other steps recommended by the CDC at https://www.cdc.gov/mosquitoes/prevention/preventing-mosquito-bites-while-traveling.html.
 MotherToBaby has fact sheets for Insect Repellents at https://mothertobaby.org/fact-sheets/insect-repellents/ and DEET at https://mothertobaby.org/fact-sheets/deet-nn-ethyl-m-toluamide-pregnancy/.

 Depending on where you travel, it might be recommended to take steps to prevent sexual transmission of Zika (getting or passing the virus through sex) and/or delaying pregnancy after travel.
-To prevent sexual transmission of Zika, use condoms or dental dams, do not share sex toys, and do not have sex during travel and for a period of time after travel (2 months for biological females or 3 months for biological males).
-Follow these same timeframes if you want to delay trying to get pregnant after travel (2 months for biological females and 3 months for biological males).
+To prevent sexual transmission of Zika, use condoms or dental dams, do not share sex toys, and do not have sex during travel and for a period after travel (2 months for females or 3 months for males).
+Follow these same timeframes (2 months for females and 3 months for males) if you want to wait to get pregnant until a potential Zika virus infection has cleared from the body.
 See below for specific recommendations based on Zika risk at your destination(s).

 Check for Zika risk at your destination(s).
 Before traveling, look at the CDC website for any active Zika Travel Health Notices at: https://wwwnc.cdc.gov/travel/notices.